Article · Apr 23, 2026

 Why the SDK migration broke the Chrome extension

 Cause: the Supabase JS SDK defaults to localStorage for session storage.
-Manifest V3 service workers do not have localStorage.
-They do not have window.
-The SDK’s storage layer silently falls back to an in-memory store, which is destroyed every time the service worker goes idle, which on Manifest V3 is roughly every 30 seconds of inactivity.
+Manifest V3 service workers don’t have localStorage.
+The SDK’s storage layer falls back to an in-memory store, which is destroyed every time the service worker goes idle.

 How to use chrome.storage.local with Supabase auth